ricky-tham/ricky-shayne-assignment2-csci2020u/README.md

 project.
 You can then run it through your IDE like IntelliJ and the program should pop up as a new window.
 This program requires you to run both the server and the ui separately using two different run configurations.
-The window allows you to select files on either side and with a button press can transfer these files.
+The program should then allow you to select files on either side and transfer them.

 # Other Resources
 https://stackoverflow.com/questions/541487/implements-runnable-vs-extends-thread-in-java